Asymptotic Poincar\'e Maps along the edges of Polytopes: Acknowledgments

 \section{Acknowledgments}

 The first author was supported by mathematics department of UFMG.
 The second author was supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia, under the project: UID/MAT/04561/2013.
-The third author was supported by FCT scholarship SFRH/BD/72755/2010.
+The third author was supported by FCT scholarship SFRH/BD/72755/2010 and by the Project CEMAPRE - UID/MULTI/00491/2013 financed by FCT/MCTES through national funds.